luismagriss/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors game played into the console.
+Rock Paper Scissors game played in the console.